lanceengland/lanceengland.github.io/_posts/2023-11-11-sharpening-the-saw.markdown

 Third, and possibly most importantly, I am focusing on hands-on practice building personal side-projects.
 The lab portion of the AZ-400 exam emphasized the importance of this.
 Instructional learning is great but combining it with practice is key.
 I have already begun work on this and will be blogging about it throughout the process.

 For the longer-term, I have some other ideas.
-I want to explore more modern data engineering, branch out from Azure into Amazon Web Services, and shoring up some Linux fundamentals are all things on my radar.
+I want to explore more modern data engineering, branch out from Azure into Amazon Web Services, and develop solid Linux fundamentals.
+There is a never ending flow of things to pick from.